There is something incredibly fascinating about a pregnant belly.

 It’s also known as ‘lightening’ or engaging.

-Most first time mothers will have this happen at some stage in the weeks leading up to labour.
+Most first time mothers notice this at some stage in the weeks leading up to labour.

 Women who have given birth before might not experience it before labour begins.